endersonmenezes/endersonmenezes/README.md

 In 2019, I have been working at the Governance, Risk and Compliance department of  [UniCesumar](https://unicesumar.edu.br), seeking to automate internal audit processes and improve data decisions with integrations and analyzes, this job ending on Setember/2020.

-Now since this, i working at [Cortex Intelligence](https://cortex-intelligence.com) with Data Engineer for the most valuable companyes from Brazil, we are using top of technology for data integrations.📚
+Since the UniCesumar, I worked at [Cortex Intelligence](https://cortex-intelligence.com) with Data Engineer for the most valuable companyes from Brazil, we are using top of technology for data integrations.📚

+Since university I worked at Cortex Intelligence, seeking to develop a scalable architecture with lambdas to capture data from different sources.

+Now I'm helping [Stone Payments](http://stone.co/) to grow, being part of the infrastructure team and developing automations that help this team and the entire company.

 If you would like to see my curriculum vitae [click here](https://drive.google.com/file/d/1-49x1DoB6-m9sZezJW9vUfKVYZEeYy_r/view?usp=sharing), but I recommend taking a look at my [Linkedin](https://www.linkedin.com/in/endersonmenezes/) too :)